History of the foreign policy of the United States: George H. W. Bush 1989–1993

 Unlike Reagan, Bush downplayed vision and emphasized caution and careful management.
 His main foreign policy advisors were Secretaries of State James Baker and Lawrence Eagleburger, and National Security Advisor Brent Scowcroft.
 Bush entered the White House with a long and successful portfolio in foreign affairs including ambassadorial roles to China in the United Nations, director of the CIA, and official visits to 65 foreign countries as vice president.
 Momentous geopolitical events that occurred during Bush's presidency include:

-Momentous geopolitical events that occurred during Bush's presidency include:George H. W. Bush and Brent Scowcroft.
-A World Transformed: The collapse of the Soviet Empire, the Unification of Germany, Tiananmen Square, the Gulf War (2011) Excerpt.
+Momentous geopolitical events that occurred during Bush's presidency include: